Medical Simulations (MEDSIM) Rules

 Contingencies and fail safes are built into the rules to prevent people from being injured or exposed to unnecessary safety risks.

 Bleed Out Times - if no aid is received, the individual must wait at least three hours before attempting to leave the event space on their own.
+This allows their team to launch search and rescue missions for missing personnel.
 An individual may choose to leave early based on their own personal safety but is temporarily eliminated from the event.

-An individual with the ‘No Moving’ limitation may walk while in contact with another person if the environment is unsafe for carry (steep terrain, sharp objects, other hazards)
+An individual with the ‘No Moving’ limitation may walk while in contact with another person if the environment is unsafe for carry (steep terrain, sharp objects, personal limitations, other hazards)

 An individual with the ‘No Speaking’ limitation may speak to convey location of injury, or to convey consent or safety concerns.

 An individual may elect to stop being shot by calling out ‘Critical’, and then adopting the No Shooting, No Moving, and No Speaking limitations

 Eye protection must remain on at all times